How To Face Your Bigger Social Fears Gradually

 The key is to face your bigger fears gradually

-In an ideal world we'd all be super courageous warriors with a bottomless supply of grit and willpower and tolerance for pain.
+In an ideal world we'd all be super courageous warriors with a bottomless supply of grit, willpower, and pain tolerance.
 In real life it's not so easy.
-If someone's fear brings up enough anxiety in them, it may more than they can push through to 'just do it already'.
+If someone's fear brings up enough anxiety in them it may be more than they can push through to "just do it already".
 Or even if they can manage to suck it up and force past their nerves once or twice, it's not something they'll be able to do consistently.
 The right way to go is with an approach that's more systematic and is designed to help smoothly guide you along as much as possible.

 Break your fears down into a hierarchy from Least Scary to Most Scary

 I'll use the example of someone who is very nervous about talking to people they don't know at parties.
-To gradually tackle this fear the person will need a hierarchy of easier tasks they can work their way up.
-There are a variety of progressions that may work, and they'll be different for every person, but one could be:
+To gradually tackle this fear they'll need a hierarchy of easier tasks they can work their way up.
+There are a variety of progressions that may work, and they'll be a bit different for everyone, but one could be:

-- Go to a party and briefly nod and smile at several people
+- Go to a party and briefly nod and smile at several strangers

-- Go to a party and ask several people a quick question, and then excuse yourself
+- Go to a party and ask several strangers a quick question, and then excuse yourself

-- Go to a party and ask a friend to introduce you to several people
+- Go to a party and ask a friend to introduce you to several strangers

 - Go to a party and introduce yourself to one person who seems friendly and approachable, and who you're not particularly concerned with whether you impress them or not

-- Go to a party and try to join a group of approachable people.
+- Go to a party and try to join a group of approachable looking strangers.
 Don't put pressure on yourself to wow them or say too much.
 The idea is just to join them

-- Go to a party and join a group and try to talk to them a bit more
+- Go to a party and join a group of strangers and try to talk to them a bit more

-- Go to a party and talk to someone who intimidates you a bit more, but who you'd still like to get to know
+- Go to a party and talk to a stranger who intimidates you somewhat, but who you'd still like to get to know

 This article provides examples of ways someone might slowly approach other types of social fears:

-I believe it's okay if not every step in the hierarchy constitutes a 'proper' way to expose yourself to your fears (i.e., you face it long enough that you no longer feel nervous).
-As long as that step is leading up to that, it's okay.
+I believe it's okay if not every step in the hierarchy constitutes a "proper" way to expose yourself to your fears (i.e., you face it long enough that your anxiety diminishes quite a bit).
+As long as a step is leading up to that, it's okay.
 For example, if someone is afraid of going to nightclubs, just setting foot in one for a minute may be all they can take at first.
 That's fine as long as they're using it as a jumping off point to stay longer next time.